horak-jan/ejede/README.md

 You can find here information regarding electric vehicles rental service, locations in several cities, contact details, rules, prices and pictures of available cars.

-Logged in users can see / delete created orders in the “Moje objednávky” section.

 ## Demo

 Here is a working live demo : [ejede](https://ejede.herokuapp.com/)

+## Features

+Logged in users can see / delete created orders in the “Moje objednávky” section.

 ## How To Use